root-project/root/math/genvector/doc/index.md

 In addition, the vector classes can be constructed from any object that implements the accessors x(), y() and z().
 This can be a vector using a different coordinate system, or even an object from a different package as long as it implements the required signatures.
-One such package is CLHEP's `Hep3Vector`:
+One such vector type is CLHEP's `Hep3Vector`:

 ~~~{.cpp}
 XYZVector v1(1,2,3);